njaglobal/SportsOS/docs/architecture/architecture-rules.md

 > Mandatory architectural principles and invariants for SportsOS.
 > Each rule is numbered to match the sprint brief and is normative: a PR that
 > violates a rule must not be merged without an ADR superseding it.
+>
+> **Sprint 0.1 corrections** are marked with [C].
+See ADRs 010–017 for the
+> correction rationale.

 ## R1.
 One Person may hold many platform roles.

 A `Person` is the natural/legal identity.
-Roles (`athlete`, `coach`, `organizer`, `official`, `team_manager`, `guardian`) are separate, scoped projections.
-A Person may hold several roles simultaneously, in different scopes (global, organization, team, event).
-See `person-role-model.md`.
+Roles are derived from scoped memberships and assignments (`OrganizationMembership`, `OrganizationRoleAssignment`, `TeamMembership`, `EventAssignment`, `PlatformRoleAssignment`), not a single flat `PersonRole` aggregate.
+A Person may hold several roles simultaneously, in different scopes.
+See `person-role-model.md`, `authorization.md`, ADR-012.

 ## R2.
 One Person has at most one Sports ID.

 The Sports ID is a permanent, platform-issued identifier.
 It is issued once and never reissued to a different person.
-See `identity-model.md`, ADR-002.
+The Sports ID is **platform-global identity** [C], not tenant/organization-owned.
+See `identity-model.md`, `tenancy.md`, ADR-002, ADR-010.

 ## R3.
-Athlete identity is independent of sport.

-An `Athlete` is a single role projection of a `Person`.
-There is one Athlete per Person, not one Athlete per sport.
-Sport participation is a separate many-to-many relationship.
-See ADR-003.
+[C] A Person MAY have at most one AthleteProfile.
+A Person does not automatically become an athlete.

+An `AthleteProfile` is an optional sport-independent sporting identity projection.
+A Person may exist only as a coach, guardian, official, organizer, staff member, sponsor representative, etc., with no AthleteProfile.
+When an AthleteProfile exists, it is sport-independent.
+See ADR-003, ADR-010, `identity-model.md`.

 ## R4.
-Athlete ↔ Sport is many-to-many.
+AthleteProfile ↔ Sport is many-to-many.

-`AthleteSportParticipation` links an Athlete to many Sports (and Disciplines), and a Sport to many Athletes.
+`AthleteSportParticipation` links an AthleteProfile to many Sports (and Disciplines), and a Sport to many AthleteProfiles.
 A single athlete may participate in and win across multiple sports throughout their lifetime.

 ## R5.
 Historical competition records must be auditable and protected from destructive mutation.